QAMinn2468/My-Reads---React-Project/README.md

 ## Kim's Reads - organize your library!

 This project was my first time building a complete program with React.js!
 I really enjoyed it and I hope you do as well.
 You may move books from one shelf to another, as well as add and delete books from your library.
+It is project 6 of 7 toward the Udacity Front-End Nanodegree.

 ## TL;DR